mostafa8310/inflammation/README.md

 ## Description

-This thing has some files used during the university of leeds cdt training.
+This thing has some files used during the university of Leeds cdt training.

 ## Authors